costrojs/costro/docs/Router.md

 ### Not found route

-If no road path matches, the current component is automatically destroyed.
+If no route path matches, the active component is automatically destroyed.
 To display a template instead, declare a component **without** the `path` in the route configuration passed to the app instance.

 ```js
 function NotFound() {